K-theory and index theory on manifolds with a proper Lie group action: Coarse PDO calculus

-\begin{defi} We define `negative order' operators as those which become compact after multiplication by an element of $C_0(X)$. \end{defi}
+\begin{defi} We define `negative order' operators as those which become compact after multiplication by an element of $C_0(X)$.
+(This is the same as `locally compact' operators defined in 2.3.) \end{defi}

 In the case when there is a continuous, isometric, and proper action of a locally compact group $G$ on $X$ (and on the vector bundle $E$), and the symbol $\sigma$ is $G$-invariant, we can average $\F$ over $G$.
 For this, we take a cut-off function $\gtc$ on $X$, i.e. a non-negative function $\gtc\in C_b(X)$ whose support has compact intersection with any $G$-compact set in $X$ and which satisfies the property $\int_G g(\gtc)dg=1$.
-Let $\sum_i \alpha_i=1$ be a partition of unity on $X/G$ so that all $\alpha_i\ge 0$, all supports $\supp\alpha_i$ are compact in $X/G$ and form a locally finite covering of $X/G$.
-We will consider all functions $\alpha_i$ as $G$-invariant functions on $X$.
+Let $\sum_i \beta_i=1$ be a partition of unity on $X/G$ so that all $\beta_i\ge 0$, all supports $\supp\beta_i$ are compact in $X/G$ and form a locally finite covering of $X/G$.
+We will consider all functions $\beta_i$ as $G$-invariant functions on $X$.

-Using remark 2.6 and proposition 2.7, we take $Av_G (\alpha_i\gtc\F)$ for every $i$.
-The operators $\alpha_i\gtc\F$ have compact support because all $\alpha_i\gtc$ have compact support and $\F$ has proper support - see remark 2.6.
-After that we redefine $\F$ as $\sum_i Av_G (\alpha_i\gtc\F)$.
-By lemma 2.4, the averaged operator will differ from the original $\F$ by an operator of `negative order'.
-The operator $\F$ will still be properly supported (see remark 2.6).
+Using remark 2.2 and proposition 2.8, we take $Av_G (\beta_i\gtc\F)$ for every $i$.
+The operators $\beta_i\gtc\F$ have compact support because all $\beta_i\gtc$ have compact support and $\F$ has proper support - see remark 2.2 and theorem 2.4, $5^{\rm o}$.
+After that we redefine $\F$ as $\sum_i Av_G (\beta_i\gtc\F)$.
+Since the original operator $\F$ had support in an $\epsilon$-neighborhood of the diagonal of $X\times X$ for some $\epsilon>0$ (see the proof of 2.4, $5^{\rm o}$), the averaged operator $\F$ will have the same property.
+Therefore it will be properly supported.
+It will differ from the original $\F$ by an operator of `negative order'.

 \begin{theo} The correspondence between the symbol $\sigma$ and the operator $\F$ constructed out of it has the following properties (modulo negative order symbols and negative order operators):

 $1^{\rm o}$ Composition of symbols $\mapsto$ composition of operators.